 Our summer semesters are designed to help students graduate on-time, or even early, which means that the GE courses we offer every summer will be determined by the group of students selected and the faculty members who will join the program.
 The typical student will take two survey-level courses and two upper division Oxford-style tutorials.
 The academically intensive tutorials will have 2-5 students in socratic discussion—and in both the courses and the tutorials the major focus will be an exploratory discussion of Man: his origin, creative nature, purpose and end.
-The following is a SAMPLE list of course offerings:
+The following is a CURRENT list of course offerings:

 E211 English Literature I